ennovyhs-ops/stocks/readme.md

 The page displays charts and a JSON summary of component scores and recommended option plays.

-## Deployment notes
-Render, Railway, or Fly.io provide free tiers suitable for running this Python app and providing a public URL.

-Vercel is optimized for Node.js and static sites and is not recommended for Python server endpoints in free plans.

-For lightweight, zero-storage deployments consider running the app on a small VPS or free cloud service and enabling HTTPS.

 ## Security and limits
 The app relies on Yahoo Finance via yfinance; heavy repeated usage may be rate-limited.